outerlooper/OuterlooperPress/README.md

 The **Gulp** build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files, as well as any *image minification* that needs handling.

 - The `./assets/` folder is where all the action is.
   - The `sass/` folder is for SASS/CSS files.
-All SASS into CSS files are processed and assembled, minified and output to the `./style.min.css` file found in the root.
+All SASS files are processed into CSS, minified and output to the `./style.min.css` file found in the root.
   - The `scripts/` folder is for JavaScript files.
-All scripts are processed and assembled, minified and output to the `./scripts.min.js` file found in the root.
+All scripts are combined, minified and output to the `./scripts.min.js` file found in the root.
   - The `img/` folder is for image minification.
 The build copies, minifies and pastes the newly minimized image file(s) into the main `./assets/images/` folder.
 Handy to have around.